codem8s/autograph/README.md

         autograph.codemat.es/signature: 72976B7400E7630F846501847CB04A...
     ...

+### Commands:
+- generate - generate a key and certificate pair
+- sign - sign a manifest
+- verify - verify a signed manifest
+- run - starts the HTTP(S) server

 ## Flow

 1. Signer (CLI tool) signs a manifest using a provided key an puts the signature in the manifest.